 Chi Adanna Mgbako

-Clinical Associate Professor of Law; Director, Leitner International Human Rights Clinic
+Clinical Professor of Law; Director, Leitner International Human Rights Clinic

 Office: Room 223 (33 West 60th Street, 2nd Floor)